kvskmurty2802/OnlineQuiz-OOPS-Java-Project/README.md

 1st command will create another individual folders for class files after compilation.

-2nd will run the Main class file.
+2nd command will run the Main class file.